 This laboratory exposes students to a variety of techniques used by neuroscientists.
 These techniques include neuroanatomical and histological procedures, neurophysiological methods, neuropharmacological investigations, as well as commonly used approaches to explore brain-behavior relationships.
 Some laboratories incorporate computer simulations.
-Prerequisites: BL 150-153.
-Offered even-numbered years in spring semester.
+Prerequisites BL150-153.
 One credit.